tkWong3004/BayesTtestPower/README.md

 `BH` version ‘1.84.0.0’: A header-only package that provides the Boost C++ libraries.

 # How to run the shiny app locally?

+Users are recommended to run the app locally as it would reduce the computational time.

 1. Download and put all the files `app.r` `onesample.r` , `twosample.r`, `boost_noncentralt.cpp`  and `pt.cpp` in the same working directory.